mendix/ImageCropModule/README.md

 Aspect Ratio : This is the aspect ratio uses for the crop selection.
 You can set the aspect ratio with an attribute.
 The aspect ratio should be a text with a semicolon.
 Common aspect ratios are: 4:3, 16:9, etc. You are free to use any ratio.
 When you leave the field blank or 0 the user is free to set the aspect ratio.

-## Java actions
+## Java actions parameters & configuration:

 - **cropImgObj** :  the object (that has the neccessary attributes) to be resized.

-- **new Width/Height** : Make sure your newWidth and newHeight match the aspect ratio used in the widget to make sure the image doesn't get transformed.
+- **new Width/Height** : Make sure your `newWidth` and `newHeight` match the aspect ratio used in the widget to make sure the image doesn't get transformed.

-If you leave either the newWidth or the newHeight on 0, it will scale the image based on the filled in value whilst keeping the aspect ratio.
-If you set both on 0 it will use the width and height set by the user with the widget.
-Make sure your newWidth and newHeight match the aspect ratio used in the widget to make sure the image doesn't get transformed.
-If you leave either the newWidth or the newHeight on 0, it will scale the image based on the filled in value whilst keeping the aspect ratio.
-If you set both on 0 it will use the width and height set by the user with the widget.
+- If you leave either the `newWidth` or the `newHeigh`t on 0, it will scale the image based on the filled in value whilst keeping the aspect ratio.

+- If you set both on **0** it will use the width and height set by the user with the widget.
+Make sure your `newWidth` and `newHeight` match the aspect ratio used in the widget to make sure the image doesn't get transformed.
+- If you leave either the `newWidth` or the `newHeight` on **0**, it will scale the image based on the filled in value whilst keeping the aspect ratio.

+- If you set both on **0** it will use the width and height set by the user with the widget.

-- thumbnail Width/Height : The size of the thumbnail, editable so you can keep this on or near the same aspect ratio as the new image.
-The default implementation will use the tumbnail size as configured in the constant: ThumbnailSize, unless the image is smaller than the thumbnail.
+- **thumbnail Width/Height** : The size of the thumbnail, editable so you can keep this on or near the same aspect ratio as the new image.
+The default implementation will use the tumbnail size as configured in the **constant: ThumbnailSize** unless the image is smaller than the thumbnail.